Deadlock-exe/SocialLane/README.md

 # SocialLane
+Welcome to the SocialLane project!
-Welcome to SocialLane!
-This project showcases our Social Media Marketing Agency's online presence.
-Crafted with ❤️ and styled with Vanilla CSS.
+This showcases our Social Media Marketing Agency's online presence.
+Built with Vanilla CSS for a streamlined user experience.